 mushrooms – If you love mushrooms, then you’ll appreciate their addition here.
 If you’re not a mushroom lover, feel free to leave them out.

 beef broth – In the slow cooker, you won’t need much liquid, but the instant pot requires at least a cup of broth.
 I use beef broth, but you can also use chicken stock or water if that’s what you have.
+Don’t worry, the roast itself will create enough drippings for your Instant Pot French Dip.

 garlic butter – Homemade garlic butter adds an extra layer of flavor on your sandwiches.